robin-raymond/zax.io/compiler-directives.md

 ### The `descope` directive

-The `descope` directive `[[descope]]` treats an inner scope as part of the outer scope.
-As such, no destructors will trigger at the end of scope and all variables declared as part of a scope are treated with the same visibility as the outer scope.
-Variables declared within a `descope` are treated as having been declared as part of the outer scope thus non-polymorphic variables with the same name will cause a `duplicate-symbol` error rather than shadowing the outer variable.
+A `descope` directive `[[descope]]` treats an inner scope as part of an outer scope.
+As such, no destructors will trigger at an end of scope and all variables declared as part of a scope are treated with the same visibility as an outer scope.
+Variables declared within a `descope` are treated as having been declared as part of an outer scope thus non-polymorphic variables with the same name will cause a `duplicate-symbol` error rather than shadowing an outer variable.

 Example when used with an `if` statement: